-The Grade One student expected Nikki Clarke to discuss slavery.
-So Clarke showed a picture of a potato chip bag.
-As president of the Ontario Black History Society, Clarke often speaks about black history in schools.
-A former teacher, she regularly asks students what they know about black history.
-Children don’t sanitize their answers.
-This student responded simply, “Black history is when we’re made to feel bad about the blacks because they were slaves,” Clarke remembered.
-Some teachers chuckled and gasped, but Clarke continued with her presentation, telling children how people of African descent invented things they all loved, like the potato chip (George Crum) or the super-soaker water gun (Lonnie G. Johnson).
-She wanted to show students black history is part of everyday life—and worth celebrating.
+Clarke remembers this particular Grade 1 student responded simply: “Black history is when we’re made to feel bad about the Blacks because they were slaves.”
+Some teachers chuckled uncomfortably or gasped, but Clarke continued with her presentation, telling children how people of African descent invented things they all loved, like the potato chip (George Crum) or the super-soaker water gun (Lonnie G. Johnson).
+She wanted to show students that Black history is part of everyday life—and worth celebrating.

-“Black history isn’t about a blemish in history as this [student] understood it to be,” said Clarke.
+“Black history isn’t about a blemish in history as this [student] understood it to be,” she says.
 Helping students learn this presents challenges.
-Most North American students associate African, or black, history with slavery.
+Most North American students associate African, or Black, history with slavery.
 Teachers may be the first to introduce students to that history.

 Racism continues in our society.
 Descriptions of racist incidents fill newscasts and social media feeds—sometimes those platforms become places of racist activity.
 February may officially be Black History Month (called African Heritage Month in some places), but students and teachers see and experience racism all year.